Stanford Middle School Scholars Program

 Summer

-During the summer, scholars meet Monday - Friday from 9:00am - 12:00pm Pacific Time for live programming.
+During the summer, scholars meet Monday through Friday from 9:30am to 12:00pm Pacific Time for live programming.
 Scholars are required to attend all scheduled sessions.
 All sessions are open to participants only, unless otherwise noted.

 Week One: Welcome Week

-During welcome week, scholars will attend program orientation, tech orientation, and workshops on time management, academic exploration, and writing to help them prepare for their summer courses.
-Scholars also attend three student life activities with our Student Life team and SMSSP instructors to get to know their peers and build community.
+During Welcome Week, scholars will attend program orientation, technology orientation, and workshops on academic exploration and writing to prepare for their summer courses.
+They will also participate in three student life activities with our Student Life team and SMSSP instructors to connect with their peers and build community.

 Orientation Time (PT) Date